Speeding Solicitors

 However, if a speeding offence could result in disqualification from driving or imprisonment, seeking legal advice could be beneficial.
 In these circumstances, solicitors could help you form a defence or show extenuating circumstances to help prevent disqualification or imprisonment.

-Why use Rothera Bray for Speeding Offences?
+Why use Rothera Bray for speeding offences?

 At Rothera Bray our motoring defence team have considerable experience in challenging speeding offences on behalf of clients and appealing cases where a client has already been convicted.